 You can add a plugin as favourite on all three other installation choices, “From WordPress Plugin Directory”, “From URL” as well as “From Your Computer”.
 On each of the choices tabs you can find a link or checkbox to mark a plugin as favorite.
 Favorites selected on the “From Your Computer” will be uploaded and stored (but not shared with anyone else) in CMS Commander to allow you easy access.

 - From WordPress Plugin Directory: Search the thousands of plugins listed in the official WordPress plugin directory for any keyword.
 After submitting the search form the results are displayed in a table below and you have the choice to add a plugin as favourite (see above) or install it on the current website.
-To install several of the plugins in the result simply select their checkboxes, then select the sites of your choice in the “Your Sites” list and click “Install on selected Sites” at the bottom of the page.
+To install several of the plugins in the result simply select their checkboxes, then select one or multiple weblogs you want to install the plugin to in the “Your Sites” list and click “Install on selected Sites” at the bottom of the page.